 Right in line with this concept of using related muscle and organs to check for needed supplements, if you want to see if something is detrimental to the body check the related organ that it would have an effect on.
 I was hoping you could help me find some natural supplements for adhd.

 For example, check to see if water is healthy by using a kidney muscle-the psoas.
 Check grains or wheat against a liver muscle-the pectoralis major sternal.
 Check refined sugar, natural, or artificial sweeteners against pancreas, adrenal gland, liver muscles.
+Speaking of muscle, do you know that you can build a nice muscle by taking high protein supplements?
+For more details, you can read a blog from this website tabatatimes.com.

 When you check a specific substance against a target organ, there is going to be much more accuracy in the muscle testing.
 If you do need any type of supplement it is very important that you get the best muscle building supplements for you.
 Everyone has a different body chemistry and what works for you may not work for someone else.
 It is always best to consult someone who has knowledge of supplements and what each one is used for.
 You also must always be honest about any health problems and if you are on any medications.